 Change the IoT device’s default settings

 IoT devices vary, but they all have settings that you can adjust to make them more secure.
 Most will have some kind of default administrator username and password that you should change.
-To learn how to create a strong password look here (Link to passwords).
+Learn how to create a strong password.
 There may also be other settings that will allow you to limit the device to use only select features or possibly to limit the access the device has to the internet.
 The best thing to do is to Google each device and learn as much as you can about how to operate it securely.